-DC Motor Open-loop RS-555 series 12 volt motors used to power mechanisms.

-Servo Closed-loop servo-motors used for precise movement.
+- DC Motor Open-loop RS-555 series 12 volt motors used to power mechanisms.
+Max of 8. - Servo Closed-loop servo-motors used for precise movement.
 Controlled by PWM signals.

-Drivetrain (DT) Mechanism responsible for the movement of the robot.

-Intake Mechanism responsible for picking up game elements from the field by using rotational motion.

-Claw Mechanism responsible for picking up game elements by grasping.

-- Linear Extension/Slide Mechanism responsible for extending parts beyond the starting configuration of the robot. - REV Expansion Hub Hardware controller for the robot, connected to Robot Controller phone.
-Controls motors, servos, sensors.
-2 hubs maximum. - Driver Station Android phone connected to the gamepad controller.
-Drivers interact with the DS phone to start/stop robot.
+Max of 6. - Drivetrain (DT) Mechanism responsible for the movement of the robot. - Intake Mechanism responsible for picking up game elements from the field by using rotational motion. - Claw Mechanism responsible for picking up game elements by grasping. - Linear Extension/Slide Mechanism responsible for extending parts beyond the starting configuration of the robot in a linear fashion. - REV Expansion Hub Hardware controller for the robot, connected to Robot Controller phone.
+Controls 4 motor and encoders, 6 servos, and various sensors via digital, analog, and I2C ports.
+Maximum of 2 hubs.

-Robot Controller Android phone connected to the Expansion Hub.
-Connects to DS phone via WiFi-Direct.
+- REV Control Hub Integrated Expansion Hub + Android phone (robot controller phone).
+It serves many of the same purposes as the Expansion Hub but eliminates the need for a robot controller phone.
+1 Expansion Hub may be used along side 1 Control Hub. - Driver Station Android phone connected to the gamepad controller.
+Drivers interact with the DS phone to start/stop robot. - Robot Controller Android phone connected to the Expansion Hub.
+Connects to DS phone via WiFi-Direct. - Gamepad Controller An Xbox-style controller which the driver uses to control the robot during driver-control period.
+Maximum of 2.